amzn/oss-dashboard/README.md

 The user db schema contains an email address field, to represent your internal login, and an is_employee field (0=not employed), to represent whether they are currently employed.
 Executing this script is the responsibility of the github-sync/user-mapping subphase.

 (Warning - clunky system)
-The script provides a USER_EMAIL constant with a hash of GitHub login to internal email address.
+The script provides a USER_EMAILS hash of GitHub login to internal email address.
 It can also provide an updateUserData function to, for example, update the is_employee column.

 For example: